Garages are awesome for gyms. We all know that. You can get some rubber flooring down, throw things around, have your own space…

 #1 – Space Heater

-The easy answer is the Lasko Ceramic Tower Heater, shown at left.
+The easy answer is the Lasko Ceramic Tower Heater, which is a good convection heater.

 The long answer is…